ThomasClemons/python-challenge-1/README.md

 ### Executing program

-- Run program '**menu.py**' from your cloned repo folder in using terminal
+- Run program '**menu.py**' from your cloned repo folder using terminal
-- This program will loop until (N)o is entered.
+- This program will loop until N(o) is entered.
 Follow the prompts to select items from the menu.

-While loop until (N)o is entered:
+While loop until N(o) is entered:

 1. Menu categories are displayed on screen
 <pre>Welcome to the variety food truck.